dh1tw/dh1tw.de/content/post/2019-07-27-diamond-mx-2000n-triplexor-measured.md

 ## Physical impression

 The MX-2000N triplexor comes in a solid metal case.
-On the bottom it comes with a pre-installed velco tape.
+On the bottom, it comes with pre-installed velcro tape.
 The MX-2000N has a PL-259 input plug and three output cables ending in PL-259 connectors (HF and VHF) or an N connector (UHF).
 The cables are about 30cm long and are made from 7mm 50 Ohm coax cable.
 The connectors seem to be well done - although I would have expected PTFE (Teflon) insulated connectors.
 Someone at Diamond had to save another 40 cents :-(.
 The overall physical impression is ok.

 {{< figure src="/img/2019/07/mx2000n_2.jpg" link="/img/2019/07/mx2000n_2.jpg" >}}